 If you’re a small business owner with limited staff and time, improving your web site may not be your first priority.
 But consider this: Current and prospective customers see your online presence as a reflection of you and how you do business.
 Mistakes, inaccuracies or outdated information can send a message that your company lacks attention to detail, ambition and/or the ability to do the job right.
 The truth is, you’re worse off having a dull, error-ridden or outdated web site than no web site at all.

-Here’s the good news: If you can carve out 30 minutes during December, you can make sure your site meets the minimum standards customers expect to see.
-Here’s a checklist quick, easy fixes:
+Here’s the good news: If you can carve out 30 minutes, you can make sure your site meets some minimum standards customers expect to see.
+Here’s a checklist of quick, easy fixes:

 [ ] Copyright date on the footer of your site.
 It should reflect the upcoming year.

 [ ] Contact and support information.
 Check for any changes to be made in your company phone numbers, addresses and email.